Parallel-in-Time/pySDC/pySDC/projects/Monodomain/README.rst

 -----------
 Here we verify convergence of the ESDC method for the monodomain equation.
 We fix the number of collocation nodes to :math:`m=6` and perform a convergence experiment fixing the number of sweeps to either :math:`k=3` or :math:`k=6`.
+We use the ten Tusscher-Panfilov ionic model, which is employed in practical applications.
 We see that we gain one order of accuracy per sweep, as expected.

 .. image:: ../../../data/convergence_ESDC_fixed_iter.png